oebinisa/Ansible-Config/README.md

 ## Introduction

-Basic Ansible configuration to set up a 3-tier web application architecture consisting of a load balancer tier (NGiNX), an applicaation tier - two Web servers, and a database tier (MySQL server).
+Basic Ansible configuration to set up a 3-tier web application architecture consisting of a load balancer tier (NGiNX), an applicaation tier - two Web servers (Apache webserver), and a database tier (MySQL server).
 All being accessed via a control machine/system.

 - All commands to be run through a role in the Control machine.
 - The Control machine needs SSH access to the other machines